Corporate teams across the country are taking up the challenge…

 Philippa Tyndale, Author and Advisory Group Chair, Te-Kworo Foundation

-2 hours face-to-face with interactive activities and team challenges.
+2 hours online or 3 hours face-to-face group sessions with interactive activities and team challenges.

 Participants will have the opportunity to self-reflect, draw parallels to their team and work environments and consider how their own actions impact others.
 They will explore the different roles within a team and the importance that each team member has in reaching the end goal.
 They will be challenged to look at new ideas and how they can use those to improve the world around them.